-The injured party may have a cause of action to sue the manufacturer of the product, the manufacturer of a certain part of the product, and sometimes even the retail store that sold the product.
-Medical product liability differs from medical negligence in the injury being caused by a product defect rather than a doctor’s deviation from the standard of care.
+The injured party may have a cause of action to sue the manufacturer of the product, the manufacturer of a certain part of the product, and sometimes even the product's seller.
+Medical product liability differs from medical negligence because the injury is caused by a product defect and not a doctor’s deviation from the standard of care.

 Defective Medical Device

-In purchasing a medical device (such as a defibrillator or hearing aids), we expect it to perform accordingly based on the instructions.
+It is expected that a medical device performs as it is intended to.
 Deviation from the intended performance may entitle the consumer to a medical product liability lawsuit.

 Medical products that are more susceptible to failing include those that have electrical connections or a computer within them.
 Electrical malfunctions can lead to glitches in the system that can ultimately lead to injury.